Time-Efficient Quantum Many-Body State Synthesis and its Optimization via Warm Start Strategies: Models Ansatz

-This can, of course, be generalised to $L$ layers:
+Although our ansatz can be generalised to $L$ layers:

-although we will restrict here to $L=1,2$ (equivalent to very shallow circuits).
+we will restrict here to $L=1$ (equivalent to very shallow circuits).
 Although superficially Eq.(\ref{variationalansatzgeneral}) looks similar to a Hamiltonian variational ansatz it is different.
-The form of Hamiltonian variational ansatz commonly used evolves according to the separate terms of a Hamiltonian such as $H_s(\mathbf{J}_{s,k})$ or $H_p(\mathbf{J}_{p})$, and often these are the terms of $H_p(\mathbf{J}_{p})$ itself \cite{wecker2015progress,grimsley2023adaptive,hadfield2019quantum,lyu2020accelerated}.
+The form of Hamiltonian variational ansatz commonly used evolves according to the separate terms comprising the Hamiltonians $H_s(\mathbf{J}_{s,k})$ or $H_p(\mathbf{J}_{p})$, such as, eg, $J^x_{ij}\sigma_i^x\sigma_j^x$ and has many layers of successive evolution with different Hamiltonian terms.
+Often these are the terms of $H_p(\mathbf{J}_{p})$ itself \cite{wecker2015progress,grimsley2023adaptive,hadfield2019quantum,lyu2020accelerated}.
 Perhaps one of the closest in approach is Ref.\cite{kokail2019self}, although there a decay of couplings with distance in an ion trap simulator is assumed, and several layers with interspersed local unitaries are used.